 ERP therapy (exposure and response prevention) and ExRP (exposure and ritual prevention) are psychotherapies used to treat obsessive-compulsive disorder (OCD).
 ERP was pioneered in the 1960s by British psychologist Vic Meyer.
 Edna Foa and her colleagues at the University of Pennsylvania further developed it and gave ERP its name in the 1970s and 1980s.

 Subsequent innovations in this therapy resulted in its being given a new name: Exposure and Ritual Prevention (ExRP).
 This created some confusion as the one therapy was now known by two names.
 For all practical purposes, there is no difference between ERP and ExRP.
-This piece will provide information about what ERP / ExRP therapy involves, and how they it can helpful to people suffering from OCD.
+This piece will provide information about what ERP / ExRP therapy involves, and how it can help people suffering from OCD.

 OCD is a disorder with a long history.
 Its presence has been documented for thousands of years.
 OCD is characterized by the presence of either obsessions, compulsions, or both.